CapTechMobile/BlogFest2019-AppleWatch/Captech Blog/post.md

-## Creating independent apps in watchOS 6
+## Independent apps in watchOS 6

 Apple announced watchOS 6 this year at the WWDC2019 developers conference.
-While most of the new features were somewhat expected (new faces, updated apps), there are two new features that are particularly interesting for developers - App Store for Apple Watch, and app <i>independence</i>.
+While most of the new features were somewhat expected (new faces, updated apps), there are two new features that are particularly interesting for developers - App Store for Apple Watch, and app independence.

+><b>in·de·pend·ent</b>
+<i>adjective</i>
+1.
+free from outside control; not depending on another's authority.
+<i>synonyms</i>:	freethinking, individualistic, unconventional, maverick

 In this blog post we are going to look at these new developments and create a working independent watchOS app.